RichardEllicott/Godot4Snippets/README.md

 i found making a scapbook library like this to be useful as designing a propper library can be time consuming and often breaks as you change things, often it's easier to paste a couple of helper functions direct to a script

+organisation here is not great but basicly everything useful is mostly inside the snippets folder